xan105/Achievement-Watcher/README.md

 Recommended gntp client is Growl for Windows (despite it being discontinued) [Mirror download link](https://github.com/xan105/Achievement-Watcher/releases/download/1.2.3/Growl.7z)

-Since Windows 7 doesn't have toast notification you can use Growl for Windows to get toast like notification.<br />
+**Since Windows 7 doesn't have toast notification you can use Growl for Windows to get toast like notification**.<br />

 To customize the look of the toast please kindly see your gntp client's options.<br />
 If you are looking for the Achievement Watcher notification sounds there are in `%windir%\Media` (Achievement___.wav)